ORA-29283 : invalid file operation is quite a common error.

 The compressed representation is too big

-It is recommended to have consistent setting across the database and listener.
+It is recommended to have consistent settings across the database and listener.

-Either both the database and Listener has the same ORA_NLS10 set or both have the values unset.
+Either both the database and Listener have the same ORA_NLS10 set or both have the values unset.

 Setting ORA_NLS10